La Murrina Amber Glass Chandelier

 Links (external links open in a new window)

-AV Mazzega Amber Crystal Glass Chandelier
+La Murrina Amber Glass Chandelier

 Materials: Metal chromed (iron) frame.
-14 amber and clear crystal hand blown curved Murano glass plates.
+14 amber and clear crystal hand-blown curved Murano glass plates.
 3 Bakelite E14 sockets.

 Chain Length: 80 cm / 31.49’’